-According to Warburg's claim, the Hamburg Tax Office has claimed from Warburg German taxes of approximately \in 42.7 million plus interest of approximately \in 14.6 million for 2010 and German taxes of approximately \in 4 million plus interest of approximately \in 1.6 million for 2011.
+According to Warburg's claim, the Hamburg Tax Office has claimed from Warburg German taxes of approximately € 42.7 million plus interest of approximately € 14.6 million for 2010 and German taxes of approximately € 4 million plus interest of approximately € 1.6 million for 2011.
 According to the claim, neither taxes nor interest have yet been assessed against Warburg for the years 2007 to 2009.
-Deutsche Bank estimates that for the years 2007 to 2009 the aggregate amount of German taxes and interest could be as high as approximately \in 88.9 million and approximately \in 45.9 million, respectively.
+Deutsche Bank estimates that for the years 2007 to 2009 the aggregate amount of German taxes and interest could be as high as approximately € 88.9 million and approximately € 45.9 million, respectively.
+On 15 May 2019, Deutsche Bank filed its statement of defense with the Regional Court Frankfurt am Main rejecting any liability towards Warburg.